-Start-up Solution When I apply power to the track my engine doesn't do anything.
-No lights, no sound.
-Did you press F3 yet?
+Solution Did you press F3 yet?
 F3 on your DCC handheld will start your engine up.
 Check to see if that section of track has power.
 Use a voltmeter or a lit passenger car, not your tongue.
 Slide the engine a couple of feet in either direction, you may have a bad track section.
 Have you got that section electrically isolated with a toggle switch or other device?
-Check that you have the Panto/Track switch in the correct position for your operating environment Sound Solution I have no sound on my engine, but my lights are on and it moves just fine.
-You may have it turned off.
+Solution You may have it turned off.
 Repeatedly press F6 to cycle through the volume levels (there are 9 levels, 0-max).
-There's a crackling sound from my engine.
-Check to see if a screw or some other material has lodged itself in the underside of the engine.
-When I run Doppler I can hear the Doppler shift but then the engine sounds fade out and I can't get them back.
+Check to see if a screw or some other material hasn't lodged itself in the underside of the engine.
 This is normal.
 You will need to press the F21 button again to turn Doppler off.
 Your engine sounds will now return to normal.

 Lights Solution One of my lights is out.
 Check your F keys.
 F0 is the headlight (also controls the Back-up light) and F5 will toggle the Cab light and firebox light.
-F19 and F 20 will also toggle Train/No Train & Train Operation.
 None of my lights are on.
-Could be the same reason as "One of my lights is out" Check the state of F-Functions F19 and F20 or issue a Feature Reset using F28 Is the engine getting power?
+Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
-The Wrong Direction or Train/No Train Lighting is incorrect.
-Check the status of F19 and/or F20.
-F19 and/or F20 may be set.
-To set F19/F20 back to default, enable F28 (Feature Reset).
-See page 23 for more information on F19 and F20.
 Motion Solution When I apply power and hit F3, my engine powers up but it won't move.
 This is normal, dial up the speed on your DCC controller to make your engine move.
 My engine hesitates at slow speeds.
 An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
 It should clear up shortly after lubricating and running.
 PFA Solution I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
 Bring the engine speed to 0.
-You will now hear the station arrival sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Why does my engine run away all by itself after the PFA is over?
-This is normal.
-The engine will leave the station at the same speed it entered (when you hit F4 the first time).
-You can not control the speed of your engine while it's leaving the station until the bell stops ringing.
-Shut Down Solution Okay, I give up.
+Now press F4.
+You will now hear the station or yard arrival sounds (pretty cool, huh?).
+Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Shut Down Solution Okay, I give up.
 What do I have to do to shut it down?
 Well, you can either remove power from the track or press F3 again.
-Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Perform the 55-55-55 Reset instructions on page 26 If you are trying to talk to an engine on its short address you may have set CV29 to activate long addressing.
+Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Perform the 55-55-55 Reset instructions on page 22 If you are trying to talk to an engine on its short address you may have set CV29 to activate long addressing.
 Try to get a hold of the engine on its last known long address Place the engine on the Programming Track output on your DCC system and write a value of 3 to CV1